-The purchase accounting has not been finalized as of March 31, 2024.
-Provisional amounts relate to final purchase price adjustments, specifically the net working capital, intangible assets and tax positions.
-We expect to finalize the allocation of the purchase price within the one-year measurement period following the acquisition.
+The purchase accounting has not been finalized as of June 30, 2024, with provisional amounts related to intangible assets, including goodwill, and tax positions.
 Intangible assets recorded for this acquisition consist of \$ million of developed technology and \$ million of customer relationships.
 The goodwill arising from the eloomi acquisition is primarily attributable to the potential to achieve synergies and other cost savings through integration with our existing operations.
 None of the goodwill associated with this acquisition is deductible for income tax purposes.